 Welcome to the Michigan Regimental Round Table Home Page

-Our February meeting will be on Monday, February 23, 2026, at 6:30 pm at the lower level of the Farmington Library, on the corner of Grand River and Farmington Road.
-Our guest speaker, Jack Dempsey, well-known Civil War author, with an appearance on C-SPAN, will begin around 7:00 pm, after our 6:30 pm business meeting.
+Our February meeting will be on Monday, March 30, 2026, at 6:30 pm at the lower level of the Farmington Library, on the corner of Grand River and Farmington Road.
+Larry Hathcock, long-time member, and our expert on the Union Navy, will speak on “Victory at Sea and Waterways: The Union Navy in the Civil War.”

 The Roundtable welcomes Jack Dempsey as our February 2026 speaker, presenting “Radical of Radicals: Austin Blair—Civil War Governor in His Own Words.